Applications are currently closed. Please check back in May 2021.

 Artists exhibit 2-D work on the walls of common areas in Wave Hill House for a period of 4 to 9 months.
 Artists will be selected to display a body of work in the café and reception area, and for small solo shows in the tea room.
 Paintings, drawings, prints and photographs that engage with themes related to nature will be considered for these spaces.
-Exhibitions are scheduled through 2020.

 Winter Workspace Program